Local SEO Beginner Updated 2026-03-22

 What is Local Organic Results?

-Local organic results are the standard blue-link search results that appear below the local pack on a Google search results page — influenced by both traditional SEO ranking factors and local relevance signals like geographic proximity and local content.
+Local organic results are the standard blue-link search results that appear below the local pack on a Google search results page.
+Influenced by both.

 What are Local Organic Results?